AdeelTahir-SE/PowerMyPoint/README.md

 1. Navigate to the **Explore** page
 2. Enter a prompt in the creation form, e.g., "Create a presentation about climate change"
-3. Click **Create** and wait for Claude AI to generate your presentation
+3. Click **Create** and wait for Google Gemini to generate your presentation
 4. Your presentation will appear in the grid

 ### Viewing a Presentation